AdobeDocs/target-learn.en/help/integrations/set-up-a4t-reports-in-analysis-workspace-for-auto-allocate-activities.md

 1. Deselect the **[!UICONTROL Percent]** checkbox.

-Your A4T panel should now not include percentages as the [!UICONTROL Conversion Rate], as shown below:
+Your A4T panel now does not include percentages as the [!UICONTROL Conversion Rate], as shown below:

 ![Conversion Rate column showing no percentages](/help/integrations/assets/no-percentages.png)

-### Aligning the date and time in the A4T panel {#aligning-date-and-time}
+### Align the date and time in the A4T panel {#aligning-date-and-time}

-1. Above each panel, check the date range that the panel references, and ensure that the date range matches that of the [!DNL Target] report.
+1. Above each panel, check the date range that the panel references to ensure that the date range matches that of the [!DNL Target] report.

    ![Date range in A4T panel](/help/integrations/assets/date-range.png)

 1. In [!DNL Analytics], set the time range to 12:00am – 11:59pm.

-### Identification of the activity winner {#winner}
+### Identify the activity winner {#winner}

-[!UICONTROL Auto-Allocate] activity winners are selected when there is a winning conversion rate with a confidence value exceeding 95%.
-These values should be referenced in the [!DNL Target] reports, as confidence calculations reflect the more conservative methods [!DNL Adobe] recommends for [!UICONTROL Auto-Allocate] activities.
+[!UICONTROL Auto-Allocate] activity winners are selected when there is a winning conversion rate with confidence values exceeding 95%.
+These values should be referenced in the [!DNL Target] reports, as confidence calculations reflect the more conservative methods [!DNL Target] recommends for [!UICONTROL Auto-Allocate] activities.
 For more information, see [Statistical guarantees of Auto-Allocate](https://experienceleague.adobe.com/docs/target/using/activities/auto-allocate/determine-winner.html#section_7AF3B93E90BA4B80BC9FC4783B6A389C){target=_blank} in the *[!UICONTROL Adobe Target Business Practitioner Guide]*.

-## Creating the A4T for [!UICONTROL Auto-Allocate] panel in [!DNL Analysis Workspace]
+## Create the A4T for [!UICONTROL Auto-Allocate] panel in [!DNL Analysis Workspace]

 1. To create an A4T panel for an [!UICONTROL Auto-Allocate] activity report, start with the [!UICONTROL Analytics for Target] panel in [!DNL Analysis Workspace], as shown below.